Ethiopia

 The Lower Omo Valley

-The Lower Omo Valey is arguably one of the most remote destinations in Africa.
+The Lower Omo Valley is arguably one of the most remote destinations in Africa.
 Spanning a great distance from the Kenyan border north along the Rift Valley, the Omo Valley is home to many of the most well-preserved tribal groups in Africa.
-Travel in the region is arduous, with few paved roads, only basic accommodations and extreme climate conditions.
-The pay off is spectacular, otherworldly scenery and the opportunity to witness Ethiopia’s rich and colorful tribal population.
+Travel in the region is arduous, with few paved roads, only basic accommodations or camping and extreme climate conditions.
+Visiting the Omo is still recommended for interested travelers but may have a limited life as continued exposure to tourism, population shifts, development and the Gibe Dam could compromise its authenticity.
+Be sure to discuss visiting with your Journey Specialist to determine if it’s the right fit for your trip.

 The Omo Valley has incredible cultural depth, with some 45 languages spoken by people of many different ethnic origins.
-These nations, from the many thousand-strong Borena to the just 1000-strong Karo, exhibit a fascinating range of cultural practices.
+These nations, from the many thousand-strong Borena to the just thousand-strong Karo, exhibit a fascinating range of cultural practices.

 One notable cultural practice of these different groups of people is the way they build their houses.
 The Dorze, the Sidama and the Gurage in particular are known for their domed or beehive-like constructions that demonstrate the different uses of bamboo.